demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

     print("funk")
 ```
 #### InputArgument
-To explicitly add input arguments use the `InputArgument` object like so:
+To explicitly add input arguments use the `InputArgument` object.

+For example:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")